-In this month’s At the Helm, our President Victoria Jones spoke with Pamela Tatge, the Executive & Artistic Director of Jacob’s Pillow, an international dance Festival, professional dance School, and renowned Archives located in the Berkshires in Western Massachusetts.
+In this month’s At the Helm, Victoria Jones spoke with Pamela Tatge, the Executive & Artistic Director of Jacob’s Pillow, an international dance Festival, professional dance School, and renowned Archives located in the Berkshires in Western Massachusetts.
 Pam shares how they are finding their fortitude at a pivotal time in this country and in the arts in particular.

 Victoria: I am in awe of so many things about your leadership, notably your effort to make diversity, equity, and inclusion a core focus at Jacob’s Pillow.
 What is driving this priority for you?